eb3095/centos8-nagios/README.md

-# centos8-nrpe
+# centos8-nagios
-Install nrpe on Centos 8
+Install nagios and nrpe on Centos 8